Analyze Crawled PDF Text Using Python for SEO

 - Crawl data with PDF files, or a CSV list of PDF URLs

-Let’s start by installing PDFminer, a Python module that has the functions to convert the PDF text to string text we can use.
+Let’s start by installing PDFminer, a Python module that converts PDF content into usable string text.
 If you are using Google Colab, put an exclamation mark before pip3 below.

 pip3 install pdfminer